10 Fun Facts About Me

 - I’m implementing centers in my library, I read your book.
 I love your blog!

 - Love this!!
 I am spending hours looking through your blog, I am trying to go with library centers this school year 🙂 Thank you!

 - Thank you for sharing so much great stuff!

-I also love questions about how to get started with library centers, or how to get teachers on board, or how to handle accountability to your principal.
+10. I love questions about how to get started with library centers, or how to get teachers on board, or how to handle accountability to your principal.
 I hope you’ll jump in to our community, leave a comment, and join the conversation!
-Welcome to The Centered School Library!
+Welcome to the Library Learners blog!

 If you have a question, you can check my FAQ page, or leave a comment on the blog post that raised the question, or you can contact me with this handy form.

 Here is my disclosure policy, aka the lawyer-y fine print!